19leva89/react-ts-next-slack/README.md

-To run the client:
-npm run dev
-npm run lint (loading ESLint checker)
+To run the client and server via concurrently: npm run all npm run lint (loading ESLint checker)

+npx convex dev